Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Extension to General Step Sizes and Initialization

-\paragraph{Part 1: Infinite Visits to $\w^*$.} This relies on showing the fraction of time spent at $\w^*$ is positive.
-The cycle analysis presented in the proof of Theorem~\ref{thm:ergodic_general_step_size_final_corrected} (Part 1) establishes that under Assumption~\ref{assump:step_size}, cycles asymptotically consist of 1 incorrect step and at least $L$ correct steps.
-Thus, this structure implies the fraction of time where $\w^t \neq \w^*$ is asymptotically bounded above by $n/(L_{M_0}+1)$ because there are $n$ components of $\w$.
-Since the condition $\rho < 1/(n+1)$ ensures $L_{M_0}+1 > n$, this fraction is strictly less than 1.
+This relies on showing the fraction of time spent at $\w^*$ is positive.
+The cycle analysis presented in the proof of Theorem~\ref{thm:ergodic_general_step_size_final_corrected} establishes that, after a finite coordinate-dependent burn-in, each coordinate has cycles consisting of one incorrect step and at least $L_{M_0}$ correct steps.
+Taking the common burn-in time $T_{\mathrm{init}}^{\max}:=\max_{j\in[n]}T_{\mathrm{init},j}$, which is finite since $n$ is finite, makes this cycle structure hold simultaneously for all coordinates.
+Hence, up to the vanishing transient contribution $O(T_{\mathrm{init}}^{\max}/T)$, the fraction of time where $\w^t \neq \w^*$ is asymptotically bounded above by $n/(L_{M_0}+1)$.
+Since the condition $\rho < 1/(n+M_0)$ ensures $L_{M_0}+1 > n$, this fraction is strictly less than 1.
 Therefore, the fraction of time spent exactly at $\w^*$ is asymptotically bounded below by $c = 1 - n/(L_{M_0}+1) > 0$, making the rest of the argument in Part 1 of the proof of Theorem~\ref{thm:noisy_recurrence_departure} applicable.